willtennien/Yak/doc/library funjects for site/Number.md

 Number.pi # <a href=http://en.wikipedia.org/wiki/Pi>π</a>—the circumference of a circle divided by its radius.

 Number.random[] # a random number on the range [0, 1)
-Number.random[n] # a random integer between 0 and n - 1
+Number.random[n] # a random integer between 0 and n - 1, including 0 and n - 1.
 Number.random[a, b] # a random integer between that a and b - 1; signals an error if b <= a

 ##Instance Rules